Google AI

 The Rural Times

-The Times Real Estate
+The Times

 .

-• Written by National Farmers’ Federation Chief Executive, Tony Mahar
+• Written by: National Farmers’ Federation Chief Executive, Tony Mahar

 We welcome the announcement from Ministers Penny Wong and Don Farrell on the expedited review of duties on Australian barley.